DataDog/documentation/content/en/database_monitoring/setup_oracle/_index.md

 ### Upgrade the Oracle integration in your Agent

 You can skip this step if this is your first time installing the Oracle integration.
-If you already installed the Oracle integration, migrate the legacy configuration from the ```shell conf.d/oracle.d/``` directory to the new integration path located in the ```shell conf.d/oracle-dbm.d/``` directory.
+If you already installed the Oracle integration, migrate the legacy configuration from the `conf.d/oracle.d/` directory to the new integration path located in the `conf.d/oracle-dbm.d/` directory.

 Use the following command to migrate the Oracle integration from the legacy integration to the new one: